Before We Start

 Twitter is a site where you can talk about things that are happening in your life.
 You can tweet about anything you want.
 You can tweet about the things you are doing, the places you are going, the people you are with.

 Sharing all this information about yourself can put you at risk.
-Your position can be exposed to people those want to hurt, kids may face such situation.
+Your position can be exposed to people who want to hurt, kids may face such situations.